Asymptotic analysis of the Narrow Escape Problem in general shaped domain with several absorbing necks: Derivation of the equivalent Neumann-Robin model

-Note that, by considering the Neumann-Robin model, we transform a singular domain $\Omega_h\cup \Omega_{n_1}\cup \Omega_{n_2}$ into a smooth domain $\Omega_h$ by dropping all the necks and assigning Robin conditions on the connection segments.
-In this way, we can derive high order asymptotic expansion of the MFPT by using layer potential method in the smooth domain.
+\beq \eeq Note that, by considering the Neumann-Robin model, we transform a singular domain $\Omega_h\cup \Omega_{n_1}\cup \dots \cup \Omega_{n_N}$ into a smooth domain $\Omega_h$ by dropping all the necks and assigning Robin condition on each connecting segment.
+In this way, we can derive high order asymptotic expansion of the MFPT by using layer potential techniques in the smooth domain.